tsundoku/tsundoku.github.io/README.md

 A - 4 people when I started, 8 people now
 A - and I'm often on-site with banks, they employ between 4 and 8 people just to say hello to you on the way to your hot desk

-Q - *how do you get things done / what project management tools do you use?*
+Q - *how do you get things done, what project management tools do you use?*
 A - everyone in the company uses FogBugz to track what to do
 A - I use a variation of John Carmack's .plan file format to track what was done

-Q - *why do you duplicate your work across two systems?*
+Q - *but why do you duplicate your work across two systems?*
 A - FogBugz only tracks official requests, which is maybe a quarter of what I do
 A - you can think of .plan files as a private Twitter feed of what you've just finished working on

 Q - *how do you keep your skills up to date?*
 A - videos, right now I'm watching the [theory of computation videos by Shai Simonson](http://www.aduni.org/courses/theory/)
-A - and I used to do the occasional code challenge at CodeEval, before they closed down, now I'm on HackerRank
+A - and the occasional code challenge at HackerRank (etc.)

-Q - *what is the most difficult or most challenging part of your job?*
+Q - *what's the hardest part of your job?*
 A - influence without authority, schmoozing

-Q - *so, business comes over to your desk and is busy talking you into an ugly hack that will add a ton of technical debt, what do you do?*
+Q - *so, business walks over to your desk and they try to talk you into an ugly hack that will add a ton of technical debt to the system, what do you do?*
 A - express concern, act surprised, deny everything
-A - but seriously, technical debt is an abstraction for defrauding the company over time
+A - but seriously, technical debt is an abstraction for defrauding the company over time, get security to Tazer them

 Q - *what is your biggest weakness?*
 A - physically, all of my back injuries, the heaviest item that I can lift is a gaming laptop, I need to use an ergonomic keyboard, an ergonomic mouse, and an ergonomic chair, and I can't be part of any activity more physically demanding than a walk to the nearest café